John Gabler

-John Richard Gabler (October 2, 1930 – February 7, 2009) nicknamed "Gab", was a Major League Baseball pitcher who played in 1959, and 1960 with the New York Yankees, and in 1961 with the Washington Senators.
-He was a switch hitter and threw right-handed.
-He was born in Kansas City, Missouri.
+John Richard Gabler (October 2, 1930 – February 7, 2009) nicknamed "Gab", was an American Major League Baseball pitcher who played in 1959, and 1960 with the New York Yankees, and in 1961 with the Washington Senators.
+He was a switch hitter and threw right-handed; he stood 6 ft 2 in tall and weighed 165 lb.

 Early life

-Gabler was born in Kansas City, Missouri to Frederick and Dora (Knake) Gabler.
+Gabler was born in Kansas City, Missouri, to Frederick and Dora (Knake) Gabler.
 He had one brother, Frederick.

 Gabler graduated from Shawnee Mission High School in 1949 and was signed by the Yankees as an amateur free agent after graduation.